godotengine/godot-docs/tutorials/animation/animation_tree.rst

 .. image:: img/animtree7.gif

 The ranges in X and Y can be controlled (and labeled for convenience).
-By default, points can be placed anywhere (just right-click on the coordinate system or use the *add point* button) and triangles will be generated automatically using Delaunay.
+By default, points can be placed anywhere (right-click on the coordinate system or use the *add point* button) and triangles will be generated automatically using Delaunay.

 .. image:: img/animtree8.gif